thunderseethe/thunderseethe.github.io/content/posts/traits-are-a-local-maxima.md

 [This blogpost](http://blog.ezyang.com/2014/07/type-classes-confluence-coherence-global-uniqueness/) explains this is actually a perversion of terminology.
 Please excuse my transgression and stick with me.
 Our issues with traits all orbit around requiring global coherence.
-Ironically, global coherence is what prevents traits from being a global maxima.
+Ironically, global coherence is what prevents traits from being a global maximum.

-It's obvious from here, if global coherence is a local maxima, local coherence is a global maxima.
+It's obvious from here, if global coherence is a local maximum, local coherence is a global maximum.
 Now all we have to do is figure out if, and what, local coherence is.

 ## Local Coherence